QASymphony/testng-sample/README.md

 # testng-sample
-This is the simplest possible setup for qTest-TestNG sample for Java
+This is the simplest sample to setup qTest Automation Integration with TestNG for Java
 ### testng-sample Demo

 This package includes sample java code integrate with TestNG testing framework.